BohdanZasymovych/discrete_lab2/README.md

 $$x^{ed} \equiv x \pmod n$$

 To encrypt message it is raised to the power of $e$: $m^e \equiv c \pmod n$\
-To decrypt ciphered message it is raised to the power of $d$: $c^{d} = m^{ed} \equiv m \pmod n$
+To decrypt a ciphered message, it is raised to the power of $d$: $c^{d} = m^{ed} \equiv m \pmod n$

-## Genaration of modulus
+## Generation of modulus
-Firstly, we generate two big prime numbers with 512 bit length.
-To generate a prime number we try random numbers and check, if they are prime with the probabilistic Miller-Rabin primality test.
-This test cannot determine, if the number is prime for sure, but if enough iterations were done, the probability of a mistake is very low, about $(\frac{1}{4})^k$, where $k$ is the number of iterations.
+Firstly, we generate two big prime numbers with a 512-bit length.
+We try random numbers to generate a prime number and check if they are prime with the probabilistic Miller-Rabin primality test.
+This test cannot determine if the number is prime for sure, but if enough iterations were done, the probability of a mistake is very low, about $(\frac{1}{4})^k$, where $k$ is the number of iterations.

 ```python
 def is_prime(x: int, k: int=100) -> bool: